comperby/price_table_new/README.md

 In the Elementor editor search for **Price List**.
 Drop the widget onto the page and select a service category in the **Content** tab.
 Style the table in the **Style** tab (colors, borders, typography, link color, alignment, etc.).
 Each row displays an info icon; hover or tap it to view the service description.
 The default font is **Montserrat**.

 The admin interface loads `js/admin.js` and exposes AJAX parameters via `wppm_ajax_obj` for all asynchronous operations.

+Price tables initially show only a limited number of rows.
+You can configure the limit and the "Show more" button style on the **Стиль** page.